mvolkmann/blog/src/next-js.md

 }
 ```

-To provide a custom 404 page, create the file `non-found.tsx`.
+To provide a custom 404 page, create the file `not-found.tsx`.
 This supports having a different 404 page for each route.
 For example: